emilylu1211/stock-predict/README.md

 Taken together, these results tell us that simply increasing the breadth of data inputs doesn’t necessarily increase accuracy: trial 3 (adding 156 symbols as inputs) used the largest volume of data, but had the highest MAPE of all trials at 2.18.
 On the other hand, adding in five basic stock inputs through trial 1 generated the second-most accurate stock pricing model, with a MAPE of 1.05.

 To improve upon the logistics of trial 3, it would probably be more helpful to determine which stock data to input by judging the valued weight of each stock to the S&P 500 index instead of the stock’s range of data.
-In regards to trial 3, which had the lowest MAPE of 1.02, it’s interesting to see how similar models can still generate differences in outcome.
+In regard to trial 3, which had the lowest MAPE of 1.02, it’s interesting to see how similar models can still generate differences in outcome.
 Further study of the limits and benefits of each model would definitely be helpful in resolving this front.

 As for trial 4, the pattern of ‘more isn’t necessarily better’ is shown through the MAPE of 1.10 as a result of adding a second LSTM layer, as opposed to the MAPE of 1.05 without it.
 In further trials, I hope to tweak more variable combinations and potentially add more variables (such as P/E ratio and analyst recommendations) to further the precision of the model.

-At the end of the day, though, this model only serves as a short-term visualization of how a stock could trend, and is definitely not indicative of absolute stock prices.
+At the end of the day, though, this model only serves as a short-term visualization of how a stock could trend and is definitely not indicative of absolute stock prices.
 But it should be taken as a valuable learning opportunity in delving into the varied uses of AI deep learning, its accessibility, and its endless ability to adapt to changes large and small—just like the human brain, if you think about it.

 ### Future Enhancements